 - Exposure to lead or other environmental toxins

 Contrary to popular belief, sugar does not impact the development of ADHD.
 It may affect a child’s ability to pay attention and make them hyperactive but won’t cause ADHD.

-It’s impossible to completely prevent anything, but to reduce the risk, parents can do the following:
+It may be impossible to completely prevent ADHD but to reduce the risk, parents can do the following:

 - Limit screen time during a child’s first 5 years

 - Prevent exposure to lead and other environmental toxins